jblezin/Portuguese-Banking/README.md

 # Portuguese_Banking
-This project will enable the bank to develop a more granular understanding of its customer base, predict customers' response to its telemarketing campaign and establish a target customer profile for future marketing plans.
+This project will enable the bank to understand its client profile and predict clients' response to its telemarketing campaign.
+Additionally, insights will establish target customer profiles to aid in adjusting future marketing plans.